 The following free softwares are optional.
 They are included in the Geotk dependencies for convenience, but installation on the local machine is recommended.

-Gets the source code from the above-cited download area (if releases are sufficient) or from the Mercurial repository if the development version (snapshot) is wanted.
+Gets the source code from the above-cited download area (if releases are sufficient) or from the GitHub repository if the development version (snapshot) is wanted.
 In the later case, see the Source Repository page for more information.

 Make sure that the current directory is the project root directory, the one which contains the topermost pom.xml file.
 From this directory, execute the following command: